1. Metadata

 The following figure depicts the profiling relationships between the various models within ABIS.

-The ABIS Foreground Model is the union of the NSL Model, the TERN Ontology and the ABIS Component Models, as shown in Figure 7, above.
+The ABIS Foreground Model is the union of the Component Models listed in the next section.
+The dependencies of these models are shown in Figure 13, above.

 6.4.
 Component Models